3 Things you can do while your engagement projects are on hold

 If you already have your stakeholders mapped and looking for the next step – consider setting some goals for each stakeholder mapping category.
 For example, one of your goals could be to have a touchpoint with all your High Impact Stakeholders at least once a quarter.
 It’s an easy goal to track (especially if you have good stakeholder management software in place!) and an easy thing to rectify if you’re about to miss the mark.
 It also makes sure that the team is engaging with the right people, at the right time.

-Hint: if you don’t have a very long stakeholder list, you can start getting your lists organised using a free version of Simply Stakeholders.
+Hint: if you don’t have a very long stakeholder list, you can start getting your lists organised using Simply Stakeholders.
 It will give you a great head start on setting up your Stakeholder Mapping, tracking and reporting.

 3. Strategic stakeholder engagement